A-Koderr/StackLib/README.md

 # StackLib
-A simple implementation of stack ADT in c.
+A simple implementation of stack ADT in c, that I wrote when I was learning DSA